SaiBhavana4/PRODIGY_CS_02/README.md

-# Image Encryption and Decryption Tool
+# Pixel Manipulation for Image Encryption

 This Python project demonstrates a simple yet effective image encryption and decryption tool that manipulates pixel values.
 It allows users to encrypt and decrypt images by applying a mathematical transformation (shift) to each pixel based on a user-defined key.